What is the With-Profits Committee?

 With-Profits Committee's full terms of reference:

-Kerr is a Fellow of the Institute and Faculty of Actuaries with over 30 years’ experience in the life assurance industry.
+Kerr is a Fellow of the Institute and Faculty of Actuaries with over 35 years’ experience in the Life Assurance industry.
 He joined the Committee in April 2019 and became Chairman the following month.
-He is also Chairman of the other With-Profits Committees in the Phoenix Group having been a member since September 2016.
+He is also Chairman of the other With-Profits Committees in the Phoenix Group, having been a Member since September 2016.

-He is a non-executive director of Scottish Friendly Assurance Society and a member of the With- Profits Committee at Aegon UK.
-He is also a trustee director at Clyde Valley Housing Association and The Merchants House of Glasgow, a charity.
+Kerr is a Non-Executive Director of Scottish Friendly Assurance Society and a Member of the With-Profits Committee at Aegon UK.
+He is also a Trustee Director at The Merchants House of Glasgow, a Charity.

 Margaret Snowdon OBE is a pensions professional and experienced non-executive director.
-She is a non-executive director of the Pensions Regulator and a non-executive member of the Phoenix Group With-Profits Committees as well as a non-executive director of XPS Group.
+She is Senior Independent non-executive Director of XPS Pensions Group plc.